2017 North Texas Mean Green football team

-The 2017 North Texas Mean Green football team represented University of North Texas in the 2017 NCAA Division I FBS football season.
-The Mean Green played their home games at the Apogee Stadium in Denton, Texas, as members of the West Division of Conference USA (C-USA).
-They were led by second-year head coach Seth Littrell.
-The Mean Green finished the season 9–5, 7–1 in C-USA play to win the West Division.
-They lost the C-USA Championship Game to Florida Atlantic.
-They received an invite to the New Orleans Bowl where they lost to Troy.
+The 2017 North Texas Mean Green football team represented the University of North Texas as a member of Conference USA (C-USA) during the 2017 NCAA Division I FBS football season.
+Led by second-year head coach Seth Littrell, the Mean Green compiled an overall record of 9–5 with a mark 7–1 in conference play, winning the C-USA's West Division title.
+North advanced to the C-USA Championship Game, losing to Florida Atlantic.
+The Mean Green were invited to the New Orleans Bowl, where they lost to Troy.
+The team played home games at Apogee Stadium in Denton, Texas.